microsoft/playwright/docs/src/ci-intro.md

 ### Fail-Fast
 * langs: js

 Even with sharding enabled, large test suites can take very long to execute.
-Running changed tests first on PRs will give you a faster feedback loop and use less CI resources.
+Running changed test files first on PRs will give you a faster feedback loop and use less CI resources.

 ```yml js title=".github/workflows/playwright.yml"
 name: Playwright Tests